hasura/ApplicationInsights-Go/README.md

 [![Build Status](https://travis-ci.org/Microsoft/ApplicationInsights-Go.svg?branch=master)](https://travis-ci.org/Microsoft/ApplicationInsights-Go) [![Documentation](https://godoc.org/github.com/microsoft/ApplicationInsights-Go?status.svg)](https://godoc.org/github.com/microsoft/ApplicationInsights-Go/appinsights) [![Release](https://img.shields.io/github/release/Microsoft/ApplicationInsights-Go/all.svg)](https://github.com/microsoft/ApplicationInsights-Go/releases)

+# Preface

+This is a fork of [microsoft/ApplicationInsights-Go: Microsoft Application Insights SDK for Go](https://github.com/microsoft/ApplicationInsights-Go), used in sending hasura traces to Microsoft Azure Application Insights.
+Changes have been made to include response-status-code, response-message and instrumentation-key for telemetry exports in the diagnostics log message to enable azure-monitor-trace-exporter worker(in metrics-exporter service) to identify project specific trace export status.
+Only the logging format is changed, there is no change or addition to any of the core functionalities in this fork of the SDK.
+For more information, refer [Feature azure trace integration #3355](https://github.com/hasura/lux/pull/3355)

+# Actual Readme of the SDK

 This project provides a Go SDK for Application Insights.
 [Application Insights](http://azure.microsoft.com/en-us/services/application-insights/)
 is a service that allows developers to keep their applications available, performant, and successful.
 This go package will allow you to send telemetry of various kinds (event, metric, trace) to the Application Insights service where they can be visualized in the Azure Portal.

 ## Status

 This SDK is NOT currently maintained or supported by Microsoft.
 Azure Monitor only provides support when using our [supported SDKs](https://docs.microsoft.com/en-us/azure/azure-monitor/app/platforms#unsupported-community-sdks), and this SDK does not yet meet that standard.

 Known gaps include:

-* Operation correlation is not supported, but this can be managed by the caller through the interfaces that exist today.
+- Operation correlation is not supported, but this can be managed by the caller through the interfaces that exist today.
-* Sampling is not supported.
+- Sampling is not supported.
 The more mature SDKs support dynamic sampling, but at present this does not even support manual sampling.
-* Automatic collection of events is not supported.
+- Automatic collection of events is not supported.
 All telemetry must be explicitly collected and sent by the user.
-* Offline storage of telemetry is not supported.
+- Offline storage of telemetry is not supported.
 The .Net SDK is capable of spilling events to disk in case of network interruption.
 This SDK has no such feature.

 We’re constantly assessing opportunities to expand our support for other languages, so follow our [Azure Updates](https://azure.microsoft.com/updates/?query=application%20insights) page to receive the latest SDK news.

 ## Requirements

 **Install**

 ```
 go get github.com/microsoft/ApplicationInsights-Go/appinsights
 ```

 **Get an instrumentation key**

->**Note**: an instrumentation key is required before any data can be sent.
+> **Note**: an instrumentation key is required before any data can be sent.
 Please see the "[Getting an Application Insights Instrumentation Key](https://github.com/microsoft/AppInsights-Home/wiki#getting-an-application-insights-instrumentation-key)" section of the wiki for more information.
 To try the SDK without an instrumentation key, set the instrumentationKey config value to a non-empty string.

 # Usage